 HEATS AND ELIMINATION FORMAT

-The Contest Director will decide the suitability of the conditions for running heats.
+- The Contest Director and Head Judge will decide the suitability of the conditions for running heats.

-The heats will be drawn randomly with no seeding.
+- The heats will be drawn randomly with the top 12 seeded.

 JUDGING – JUDGING PROCEDURE – SCORING